joomla/accessibility/docs/custom-elements/Navigation-Breadcrumbs.md

 # Breadcrumbs
 ## What it this
-**Purpose**: Users need to understand their current location and navigate within a hierarchical navigation scheme.
+**Purpose**: Users need to understand their current location and navigate, within a hierarchical navigation scheme.

-**Description**: _Breadcrumbs_ or _Breadcrumb trail_ consists of a list of links to the parent pages of the current page in hierarchical order.
-Breadcrumbs let the user know their current position in the site hierarchy and the ability to navigate up the structure easily.
+**Description**: _Breadcrumbs_ or _Breadcrumb trail_ consists of a list of links to the parent pages of the current page, in hierarchical order.
+Breadcrumbs let the user know their current position, in the site hierarchy and gives the ability to navigate up the structure, easily.

 Breadcrumbs are often placed horizontally before a page's main content.